yeeezy/splash-party/README.md

 # splash-party
 Run multiple headless browsers on Adidas.com waiting room

+## Important Breaking Changes - Made April 26th, 2017 - Must Read

+* **gCookies**: You **should not** convert cookies in the jsfiddle any more, copy them straight from EditThisCookie
+* ***///***: If you have enabled /// via splash-party, all cookies are now being copied in a more trustworthy way, and all variables found will be automatically filled in /// when it opens

 ### Support
 There is a subreddit for supporting this repo and other Adidas-related repos

 https://www.reddit.com/r/adidasatc